Pritika-08/pritika/README.md

 # pritika
-Create a keylogger in python which has the capability of sending emails, getting screenshots, recording your microphone, getting computer information, and the clipboard.
+Created a keylogger in python which has the capability of sending emails, getting screenshots, recording your microphone, getting computer information, and the clipboard.
 All features work together to create both a keylogger and a spyware-like payload.